 Adobe RGB (1998) has become established as the recommended RGB editing space for RGB files that are destined to be converted to CMYK.
 For example, the Photoshop prepress color settings all use Adobe RGB as the RGB working space.
 Adobe RGB was initially labeled as SMPTE-240M which was a color gamut proposed for HDTV production.
 As it happens, the coordinates Adobe used did not exactly match the actual SMPTE-240M specification.
 Nevertheless, it proved popular as an editing space for repro work and soon became known as Adobe RGB (1998).
-I have adopted Adobe RGB as my preferred RGB working space, since it has a larger color gamut and is particularly suited for RGB to CMYK color conversions.
+I have in the past used Adobe RGB as my preferred RGB working space, since it is well suited for RGB to CMYK color conversions.